The Sewing Lab:

 We’ve recently moved from our previous booking app, Pembee, to our new in-house system.
 If you purchased credits through Pembee, don’t worry—we’ll transfer your remaining credits into the new system by the end of August.

 Not quite yet.
 If you need a refresher on how to use the machine, we recommend starting with our Adult Learn to Sew program.
-This program is designed to set you up for success by giving you more instructor attention, stronger fundamentals, and valuable studio time to rebuild your skills before joining Beginner Sewing Drop-In.
+This program is designed to set you up for success by giving you more instructor attention, stronger fundamentals, and valuable studio time to rebuild your skills before joining The Sewing Lab.

-By completing Adult Learn to Sew first, you’ll lock in your basics, grow your skills with confidence, and be ready to make the most of Drop-In—while also being respectful of other students’ and instructors’ time in the shared space.
+By completing Adult Learn to Sew first, you’ll lock in your basics, grow your skills with confidence, and be ready to make the most of the lab —while also being respectful of other students’ and instructors’ time in the shared space.

 We recommend beginning with our Adult Learn to Sew program, which has replaced our Intro to Machine Sewing class.
 In Block 1, you’ll learn everything you need to know to confidently use a sewing machine—from threading to stitching—while completing three fun, beginner-friendly projects.

 Once you’ve finished Block 1, if you’re enjoying the program and want more step-by-step, skill-based learning, we welcome you to continue through Blocks 2, 3, and 4—all part of our tried-and-true, tested curriculum.
-At any point after Block 1, if you feel confident working more independently, you’re welcome to join our Beginner Sewing Drop-In and start bringing your own projects to life.
+At any point after Block 1, if you feel confident working more independently, you’re welcome to join The Sewing Lab and start bringing your own projects to life.

 👉 Learn more about our Learn-to-Sew program